2024 South Korean martial law crisis: Protests against Yoon Suk Yeol

 Inspector General of the Ministry of Justice Ryu Hyuk resigned in protest shortly after attending a meeting convened on martial law by Justice Minister Park Sung-jae.
-Shortly after Yoon backed down and lifted martial law, the opposition began to consider his impeachment.
+Shortly after Yoon lifted martial law, the opposition began to consider his impeachment.
 Some South Korean analysts described the episode as a self-coup attempt to seize power.
 In the early hours of 4 December, dozens of Yoon's aides resigned en masse following the martial law declaration and recantation.
 That same day, the Supreme Court announced it would investigate whether the declaration was illegal, given that he had failed to abide by mandatory provisions such as notifying both the cabinet and the legislature beforehand.
 On 6 December, the Constitutional Court also opened an investigation into the legality of Yoon's martial law declaration.

 The leadership of the PPP discussed expelling Yoon from the party during a meeting.
-Han Dong-hoon urged Yoon to immediately fire Defense Minister Kim for proposing the idea and later said he asked Yoon to leave the PPP through the prime minister and presidential officials.
-The DPK also confirmed they would initiate impeachment proceedings against Yoon, along with Kim and Interior Minister Lee Sang-min on 5 December if Yoon did not resign.
-Kim later apologized and took responsibility for the soldiers' actions.
-He also offered his resignation, which was accepted by Yoon.
+Han Dong-hoon urged Yoon to immediately fire Defense Minister Kim for proposing the idea.
+He later asked Yoon to leave the PPP through presidential officials and the prime minister.
+The DPK confirmed they would initiate impeachment proceedings against Yoon, Kim, and Interior Minister Lee Sang-min on 5 December if Yoon did not resign.
+Kim apologized and took responsibility for the soldiers' actions.
+He offered his resignation, which was accepted by Yoon.
 In a separate interview, Kim said that the deployment of soldiers to the National Election Commission was aimed at assessing the "necessity of an investigation into alleged election fraud".
 In response, the commission denounced the incursion as a violation of the Constitution and pledged to take legal action.
-At noon on 4 December, Prime Minister Han Duck-soo held a meeting with Yoon's remaining cabinet members, and party leaders to discuss the fallout of the martial law declaration.
+At noon on 4 December, Prime Minister Han Duck-soo held a meeting with party leaders and Yoon's remaining cabinet members to discuss the fallout of the martial law declaration.
 He subsequently apologized and took full responsibility for what had happened.